- Cheapest car insurance in Wyoming for a bad driving record

 Wyoming car insurance laws for high-risk drivers

-If you're a high-risk driver in Wyoming, you might need to file an SR-22.
-This is a form that your car insurance company sends in to show you have the required minimum insurance coverage.
-The court will let you know how long you need to keep the SR-22.
+If you're a high-risk driver in Wyoming, you may need to file an SR-22.
+Your insurer submits this form to confirm you carry the state's minimum required coverage.
+The court will specify how long you must maintain the SR-22.

 Methodology